UK will not mourn death of Russian general killed in Moscow attack, No 10 says

 Ukrainian officials have claimed they were responsible for carrying out the attack, which was triggered remotely and also killed his assistant.

-“Clearly we are not going to mourn the death of an individual who has propagated an illegal invasion and imposed suffering and death on the Ukrainian people,” Sir Keir Starmer’s official spokesman, when asked about the attack, said.
+“Clearly we are not going to mourn the death of an individual who has propagated an illegal invasion and imposed suffering and death on the Ukrainian people,” Sir Keir’s official spokesman, when asked about the attack, said.

 The general had been sanctioned by the UK Government because of Russia’s war in Ukraine.